pow-auth/pow/README.md

 ## Migrating from Coherence

 If you're currently using Coherence, you can migrate your app to use Pow instead.
-Follow the instructions in [COHERENCE_MIGRATION.md](guides/COHERENCE_MIGRATION.md).
+Follow the instructions in [Coherence migration guide](guides/coherence_migration.md).

 ## Pow security practices